Disturbance 2026 Education Program

 • sensory experience

-The youth-created installation is evolving into a large-scale immersive ecological environment where visitors physically move through interconnected forest systems.
+The youth-created installation becomes a large-scale immersive ecological environment where visitors physically move through interconnected forest systems.

 The current installation vision includes: